JC Scull taught international business relations and strategies at universities in Panama and China.

-Mobutu, as he was commonly known, was the president of Zaire (formerly Democratic Republic of the Congo) from November 24, 1965 – May 16, 1997.
+Mobutu, as he was commonly known, was the president of Zaire (formerly Democratic Republic of the Congo) from November 24, 1965–May 16, 1997.
 During the Congo Crisis of the 1960, with the support of Belgium and the United States and acting as Chief of Staff of the Army, he deposed and executed democratically elected Patrice Lumumba.
-Mobutu governed the country as de facto leader until officially named president in 1965.
+Mobutu governed the country as de facto leader until he was officially named president in 1965.

-Prior to dying of cancer in 1997, Mobutu’s assets outside of Zaire numbered in the dozens.
+Prior to his death from cancer in 1997, Mobutu’s assets outside of Zaire numbered in the dozens.
 They included vacation homes in France, Spain, Belgium, and Portugal, all of which totaled hundreds of millions of dollars.
-In Zaire, he owned 11 palaces, a luxury yacht in the Zaire River and a gold mine reportedly holding 100 tons of the precious metal.
+In Zaire, he owned 11 palaces, a luxury yacht in the Zaire River, and a gold mine reportedly holding 100 tons of the precious metal.

 For more information on Mobutu's corruption, please read the following:

 - Mobutu leaves legacy of corruption and chaos

 - Legacy of corrupt and ruthless dictator who built Versailles in the jungle

 Ferdinand Emmanuel Edralin Marcos Sr. was the president of the Philippines from December 30, 1965, until February 25, 1986.
 As the leading member of the far-right New Society Movement, he ruled his country with an iron fist and was widely considered a kleptocrat for his ability to amass an ill-gotten fortune in excess of $10 billion.